priyajha23/girlHackathon/README.md

 # ML-model

+# Flask App for Emission Prediction

+This repository contains a Flask app that uses a trained machine learning model to predict CO2 emissions based on input data.
+The app provides an API endpoint that accepts JSON data and returns the predicted emissions.

+## Endpoint and Functionality(ie How to use API)
+API link of model:http://co2emsission.pythonanywhere.com/predict
+- Method: POST
+- Input: JSON data with an array of objects containing the following fields: `product_catetgory`, `from_city`, `to_city`, `Company`.
+- Output: JSON response with an array of predicted emissions, each containing a description and an emission value.

+The app performs the following steps:

+1. Load the trained model from the `model.pkl` file.
+2. Initialize the label encoders for the categorical features.
+3. Accept the input JSON data.
+4. Preprocess the input data by transforming the categorical features using the label encoders.
+5. Make predictions using the trained model.
+6. Create a response with a list of predicted emissions, including a description of the input data and the corresponding emission value.
+7. Return the response as a JSON object.

+---

 ## Model Refining

 This repository contains code for refining a machine learning model to predict emission footprints based on various features.
 The model is trained using the TensorFlow framework and can be used to make predictions on new data.